-AnMed Health will provide the COVID-19 vaccine for individuals 12 years or older.
-Walk-ins will be accepted but you can still schedule an appointment.
+AnMed Health provides two ways to receive the Pfizer vaccine against COVID-19 for individuals 12 years or older.
+Individuals can visit our in-person vaccine clinic and we also will have a drive through clinic launching on Friday, September 10th for individuals with ambulatory issues or who are wheelchair bound.
+Scroll down to view information on the drive through clinic.
+Walk-ins will be accepted at our in-person clinic but you can still schedule an appointment.
 To schedule an appointment, please call us at 864-512-2897 or schedule through MyChart.
+You can also visit VaxLocator to find additional vaccine locations near you.

 AnMed Health Healthy Futures Room